Biktarvy® (BIC/FTC/TAF)

 Efficacy2

-Switching to BIC/FTC/TAF demonstrated non-inferior efficacy (HIV-1 RNA ≥50 c/mL) by the FDA Snapshot analysis vs staying on a baseline regimen of boosted DRV or ATV + 2 NRTIs at the Week 48 (primary endpoint) (2% vs 2%, respectively; difference, 0%; 95% CI: 2.5% to 2.5%; P=1.00).
-Switching to BIC/FTC/TAF also demonstrated non-inferior efficacy vs staying on a baseline regimen of boosted DRV or ATV + 2 NRTIs based on the secondary endpoint of the proportion of participants with HIV-1 RNA <50 c/mL at Week 48 (92% vs 89%, respectively; difference 3.2%; 95% CI: -1.6% to 8.2%; P=0.20).
-Five participants in the BIC/FTC/TAF group had HIV-1 RNA ≥50 c/mL: 2 participants with HIV-1 RNA ≥50 c/mL in the Week 48 window, 1 participant who discontinued treatment before Week 48 due to lack of efficacy, and 2 participants who discontinued treatment before Week 48 due to other reasons (ex: investigator or participant decision, loss to follow-up, non-compliance with study drug, protocol violation, pregnancy, study termination by sponsor) with last available HIV-1 RNA ≥50 c/mL.
+Switching to BIC/FTC/TAF demonstrated non-inferior efficacy (HIV-1 RNA ≥50 c/mL) by the FDA Snapshot analysis compared with staying on a baseline regimen of boosted DRV or ATV + 2 NRTIs at the Week 48 primary endpoint (2% vs 2%, respectively; difference, 0%; 95% CI: 2.5% to 2.5%; P=1).
+Switching to BIC/FTC/TAF also demonstrated non-inferior efficacy compared with staying on a baseline regimen of boosted DRV or ATV + 2 NRTIs based on the secondary endpoint of the proportion of participants with HIV-1 RNA <50 c/mL at Week 48 (92% vs 89%, respectively; difference 3.2%; 95% CI: -1.6% to 8.2%; P=0.2).
+Five participants in the BIC/FTC/TAF arm had HIV-1 RNA ≥50 c/mL: 2 participants with HIV1 RNA ≥50 c/mL in the Week 48 window, 1 participant who discontinued treatment before Week 48 due to lack of efficacy, and 2 participants who discontinued treatment before Week 48 due to other reasons with last available HIV-1 RNA ≥50 c/mL.

-The mean change from baseline in CD4+ count at Week 48 was +25 cells/mm3 in participants who switched to BIC/FTC/TAF and +0 cells/mm3 in participants who stayed on their baseline regimen of boosted DRV or ATV + 2 NRTIs.
+The mean change in CD4+ count from baseline to Week 48 was +25 cells/mm3 in participants who switched to BIC/FTC/TAF and +0 cells/mm3 in participants who stayed on their baseline regimen of boosted DRV or ATV + 2 NRTIs.

 Resistance

-Eight participants met the protocol-defined criteria for resistance testing.
-Of these, ½ participants from the BIC/FTC/TAF arm and 2/6 participants from the boosted PI arm resuppressed to HIV-1 RNA <50 c/mL without a change in regimen.13 No treatment-emergent resistance was detected in participants taking BIC/FTC/TAF.
-One participant who remained on their baseline regimen of ABC/3TC + RTV-boosted DRV experienced virologic failure with a treatment-emergent L74V mutation in reverse transcriptase at Week 24.2 This mutation is associated with reduced susceptibility to ABC.14
+Eight participants met the protocol-defined criteria for resistance testing; of these, 1 of the 2 participants from the BIC/FTC/TAF arm and 2 of the 6 participants from the boosted PI arm resuppressed to HIV-1 RNA <50 c/mL without a change in regimen.12 No treatmentemergent resistance was detected in participants taking BIC/FTC/TAF.
+One participant who remained on their baseline regimen of ABC/3TC + RTV-boosted DRV experienced virologic failure with a treatment-emergent L74V mutation in reverse transcriptase at Week 24.2 This mutation is associated with reduced susceptibility to ABC.13

 Safety